kamilsdz/kamilsdz.github.io/_posts/2018-11-06-How-I-Changed-Rubymine-To-Vim.md

 ---
 layout: post
-title: A story about how I switch from Rubymine to VIM
+title: A story about how I switched from Rubymine to VIM
 ---
 In times of great and powerful IDE's - VIM looks poor.
 It's a fact - my default VIM offered only 8 colours.
 Magic is hidden - we only need to turn it on!